matteobrus/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """
   Project:
-  * Title: Exciton Dynamics in Quantum Dots Solids for the Design of Logic Processing at the Nanoscale
+  * Title: "Exciton Dynamics in Quantum Dots Solids for the Design of Logic Processing at the Nanoscale"
   * Supervisor: Prof. Barbara Fresch
   * Funding: COPAC (H2020 FETOPEN-1-2016-2017-766563)
   """